 Getting a Card at the GTU Library

-On-campus Students: Once you recieve your ID card at Orientation, your data will be imported into our system, and you will have access to electronic resources using your Student ID number after you register for classes.
+On-campus Students: Your data will be imported into our system, and you will have access to electronic resources using your Student ID number after you register for classes.
 You will also receive a Photo ID card and the first time you check out a book, we will apply a library barcode to your ID.
 You must have your library card with you to check out items; no items will be checked out to you without your library card.
 Library cards are not transferable and should not be used by anyone other than yourself.
-Your school's registrar will also provide a semester sticker for your ID, so you can use UC-Berkeley Libraries.

 Distance Students: If you are a remote student, you do not need visit the library in person to get a barcode.
 After you register for classes, you will be able to access resources remotely using your Student ID number.

-GTU Member School's Faculty, Trustees, Staff, & Visiting Scholars: Your registrar will provide you with a paper ID card.
-Please bring the card to the library to have a barcode added and the card laminated.
+GTU Member School's Faculty, Trustees, Staff, & Visiting Scholars: We will create an account for you with information from your registrar.
 You will be able to use this barcode number to access resources remotely and check out items, and if you are in the Bay Area, you will get a photo ID to check out physical items.
 Please visit us if you would like to set up a proxy borrower, someone (like a research assistant) who you would like to be able to check out books on your behalf.
 To get started, have your registrar contact us!

 To purchase a card, bring one of the following to the library or send via email to firstname.lastname@example.org: diploma, or a letter from the registrar of your school stating completion of a degree program.
 If your thesis or dissertation appears on GRACE, the GTU Library catalog, this will also be considered proof of alumni status.
 Alumni cards cost $30/year and allow you to continue to check out physical items from the library collections.

 This card does not allow remote access to our electronic resources, it is for borrowing physical items only.
 To obtain access to the ATLA alumni database, please visit the alumni & visitor page and fill out the form.